Sage-Bionetworks/sage-monorepo/apps/iatlas/app/README.md

 Once you validate everything is working in staging, the staging branch can be merged into master and then deployed to production.

-* TODO: expand on the production deployment process

 ## Installing and Upgrading Packages

 This project uses [renv](https://rstudio.github.io/renv/reference/install.html) to manage packages.
 The definitive list of required packages and versions is stored in the `renv.lock` file.